 - Graduate Application for Admission plus $25 nonrefundable application fee

-*Applications may be considered with an undergraduate GPA of at least 2.6, a score of 403+ on the Miller Analogies Test (MAT) and an admissions interview.
+*Applications may be considered with an undergraduate GPA of at least 2.6, a score of 403+ on the Miller Analogies Test (MAT).

 CED 702 Counseling Theory